Michael Fox (American actor): The Dr. Fox effect

 Fox also made an important contribution to the scholarly field of education, as the actor who portrayed "Dr. Myron L. Fox" in a study that would give rise to the Dr. Fox effect, and also participated in the generation of additional materials in at least one follow-up study.
 In the initial demonstration of this effect, Fox delivered an engaging and expressive lecture that contained no meaningful content, and yet, the audience rated Fox just as highly as a genuine professor's lecture.
 The Dr. Fox effect has been often cited as a critique of the validity of student evaluations of teaching.

 Personal life and death

-He was married to Hannah, an actress he met while acting in the stage play The Dybbuk, in a Los Angeles-area theatre run by Lou Smuckler, father-in-law of Lee J. Cobb.
+He was married to Hannah, an actress he met while acting in the stage play The Dybbuk.
 Borrowing a car from Dorothy Gish, Fox drove Hannah to a judge and married her between the matinee and evening performances of The Story of Mary Surratt.

 Fox died of pneumonia June 1, 1996, in Woodland Hills, Los Angeles, California.
 His death was written into The Bold and the Beautiful.